-Kiyosumi Gardens Created by Iwasaki Yataro, this strolling garden is a classic example of a Meiji period garden and features garden ponds, artificial hills, and dry landscapes.
+Created by Iwasaki Yataro, this strolling garden is a classic example of a Meiji period garden and features garden ponds, artificial hills, and dry landscapes.
 Visitors can enjoy the garden's appearance season by season, including exquisite stones from across the country that have been arranged around the pond.

-There is a route available for wheelchair users with little level differences Rental suspension wheel-type wheelchairs (which cut down
+There is a route available for wheelchair users with little level differences.
+Rental suspension wheel-type wheelchairs (which cut down on vibration) are available.

-¥150 (Discounts available for seniors, people with impairments and caregivers.
-Inquire for details) 9:00 - 17:00 (admission until 16:30) X None Fukagawa Edo Museum About This museum replicates the town of Fukagawa-Sagacho during the late Edo period.
+TEL 03-3641-5892 (Tokyo Metropolitan Park Association) ¥150 (Discounts available for seniors, people with impairments and caregivers.
+Inquire for details) 9:00 - 17:00 (admission until 16:30) None Fukagawa Edo Museum About 1 hr This museum replicates the town of Fukagawa-Sagacho during the late Edo period.
 A day in the lives of the people of that time is presented with sound effects (vendors selling their goods, "beware of fire" warnings, etc.) and lighting effects.

 Notify the staff if you wish to use the elevator to go to the exhibit on the basement floor.

-Wheelchair users can directly access the basement floor from the basement parking lot (use the intercom at the entrance to have the entrance unlocked).
+TEL 03-3630-8625

-- ¥400 (Discounts available for people with impairments and caregivers.
-Inquire for details) 9:30 - 17:00 (admission until 16:30) - 2 2nd and 4th Mondays (open when the Monday is a national holiday) closed due to construction until July 31(Sun.)
-2022 Ninjo Fukagawa Goriyaku-dori Street
+¥ ¥400 (Discounts available for people with impairments and caregivers.
+Inquire for details)

+9:30 - 17:00 (admission until 16:30)

+2nd and 4th Mondays (open when the Monday is a national holiday)

+Ninjo Fukagawa Goriyaku-dori Street